oat-sa/taohub-articles/by-repository/tao-task-queue/readme-distributed-task-queue.md

 }
 ```

-### Initializing the queues and the task log container{#initializing-the-queues-and-the-task-log-container}
+### Initializing the queues and the task log container

 You can run this script if you want to be sure that the required queues and the task log container are created.